 For Europe, common CISPR standards include:

-When a standard — CISPR, IEC or another — is adopted with or without modification by one of the three recognized European Standardization Organizations — CEN, CENELEC or ETSI — it’s given an EN (European Norm) title.
+When a standard—CISPR, IEC, or another—is adopted with or without modification by one of the three recognized European Standardization Organizations—CEN, CENELEC, or ETSI—it's given an EN (European Norm) title.
 Only EN standards are listed as harmonized standards to be used for CE marking.
 For example, when CISPR 24 was adopted, it was then republished as EN 55024.

 You can read and see more about the standards from the International Electrotechnical Commission.

 If you’re concerned with compliance before submitting a product or device to accredited labs, you can identify problems early.
-This allows you to remedy and fix an issue right away, rather than send something through testing, waiting to get it back and returning to the design phase.
+This allows you to remedy and fix an issue right away, rather than send something through testing, waiting to get it back, and returning to the design phase.

-It’s better to remain in the design and development stage until you’re sure a product works, meets regulations and will satisfy your customer base.
+It’s better to remain in the design and development stage until you’re sure a product works, meets regulations, and will satisfy your customer base.

 Multiple testing phases increase costs.
-After a non-compliant device goes through testing and returns to you, there may need to be a redesign or you might need to overhaul functions to meet regulations.
+After a non-compliant device goes through testing and returns to you, there may need to be a redesign, or you might need to overhaul functions to meet regulations.

 Following pre-compliance procedures means you can ensure your product meets regulations before shipping it off for testing.
 It’s no secret why this would help lower and maintain ballooning costs.

 Any financial plans you had in place for the launch of a product may be in flux until you can get the device up to standard again.
-It will also take time to fix any issues, send it through another phase of testing and receive the necessary certifications.
+It will also take time to fix any issues, send it through another phase of testing, and receive the necessary certifications.

-There are no guarantees a product will make it through EMC testing — that’s the reality.
+There are no guarantees a product will make it through EMC testing—that's the reality.
 However, you can improve the likelihood by ensuring the product or equipment is compliant from the outset.

 Though it’s not fun or convenient to consider compliance and regulations during the entire development phase, it’s beneficial.

-Over-design and over-engineering happen when a team doesn’t entirely understand the regulations and requirements.
+Overdesign and overengineering happen when a team doesn’t entirely understand the regulations and requirements.
 They may follow one set of principles and guidelines, slowing development and increasing the cost of manufacturing the product unnecessarily.

 You’re expected to provide a limited warranty for all products you offer.
 This does wonders for your brand and reputation, but it also builds confidence and loyalty amongst your customer base.

-More importantly, if something goes wrong and you need to fix a product or deliver a replacement, you’ll have a better understanding for the how and why.
+More importantly, if something goes wrong and you need to fix a product or deliver a replacement, you’ll have a better understanding of the how and why.
 Electromagnetic interference has the potential to ruin a product, which is why these regulations exist.
 Pre- and post-compliance can ensure warranty issues are reduced when it comes to EMC.

 Still skeptical about why you should consider compliance from the beginning of your design process?